kacheproject/rfc/concepts/directory_server.md

 ### Encrypted tree
 Encrypted tree is a recommended feature.
 It can be disable if user thinks their devices could not afford the performance cost.

+The goal of encrypted tree is to prevent attacker visit the detailed paths without permissions.

 When this feature on, the paths of the tree must be encrypted by XSalsa20 and Poly1305 MAC (it's default of libsodium's public-key cryptography) with 256 bits key.
 Profile should keep the private key.

 ### How to access files